nullsection/Frida-Tutorial-SensorInjection/README.md

 var sensorEventQueue = Java.use('android.hardware.SystemSensorManager$SensorEventQueue');
 sensorEventQueue.dispatchSensorEvent.overload('int', '[F', 'int', 'long').implementation = function(handle, values, accuracy, timestamp) {

 // IIRC according to the android docs we can have a large amount of sensor data sent through an array.
-For the sake we're assuming we can have 7 points of data var newValues = [newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue]
+For the sake we're assuming we can have a max of 7 points of data var newValues = [newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue, newSensorValue]

 return this.dispatchSensorEvent(handle, newSensorValues, accuracy, timestamp)

 }
 ```